v1.1.0 · stable · Apache-2.0

 Structured by default

-Consent before side effects, a deterministic-checks-plus-verifier gate that fails closed, and per-agent file ownership.
-The structure holds the quality floor no matter which model runs underneath it.
+Consent before side effects, a checks-plus-verifier gate that fails closed, and per-agent file ownership.
+The structure holds the quality floor no matter which model runs underneath.

 Brain-agnostic

-A frontier orchestrator, cheap workers, and local open-source models via any OpenAI-compatible endpoint.
-Swap any tier by editing one YAML file; the gates, jails, and budgets never change.
-Four providers have already produced verified work under it (the receipts).
+Frontier orchestrator, cheap workers, local open-source models via any OpenAI-compatible endpoint.
+Swap a tier by editing one YAML file; gates, jails, and budgets never change.
+Eight providers, eleven models, verified →

 Auditable